 When do I stop paying my creditors directly?

-Keep paying each creditor by the required due date until you receive confirmation that each account has been successfully set-up on the DMP.
+Keep paying each creditor by the due date until you receive confirmation that each account has been successfully set-up on the DMP.
 However, if that's not possible, you may decide to stop paying your creditors once you've made your first payment to MMI.
-Keep in mind that this could result in a late fee from the creditor and possible credit reporting repercussions if they have not yet adjusted your terms.
+Keep in mind that this could cause your account to become past due if they haven't adjusted your terms yet.

 When do my creditors stop calling me?